Chicago Revisited: Hidden Gems, Boutique Bars & Unexpected Inspiration

 4. Pre-Dinner Cocktail: The Sparrow

-5. Dinner & Drinks: The Violet Hour
+5. Dinner & Drinks: The Dandy Crown

 6. Nightcap: Back at the Four Seasons with city lights through your window